plausible/docs/docs/website-settings.md

 ## From your Plausible Analytics landing page

-Click on the "**Settings**" button on the right hand side of your domain name in your [Plausible Analytics account landing page](https://plausible.io/sites) to enter your website settings section.
+Hover over your website name and click on the "**Settings**" icon on the right hand side of your domain name in your [Plausible Analytics account landing page](https://plausible.io/sites) to enter your website settings section.

 <img alt="Plausible Analytics" src={useBaseUrl('img/list-of-sites.png')} />